clebinho1408/novopapsistema/replit.md

   - Service selection is optional; no fees auto-selected when empty
   - Service name is not displayed in print/email output (only used for fee selection)
   - Fixed Cancel button to properly reset form data and return to step 1
+- ✅ Added new "Supervisor" user role:
+  - Created three-tier permission system: Administrator > Supervisor > Collaborator
+  - Supervisors have read-only access to Passo a Passo and Profissionais pages
+  - Supervisors can view all processes (like administrators) but cannot create, edit, or delete
+  - UI buttons (New, Edit, Delete) are hidden for supervisors in Professionals page
+  - Backend enforces administrator-only permissions for POST/PATCH/DELETE operations
+  - Updated Layout navigation to show appropriate menu items for each role
+  - Updated ProtectedRoute to enforce role-based access control

 ## Known Issues
 - TypeScript LSP shows type errors in worker/index.ts (Cloudflare types) - these don't affect runtime